 Life safety requirements were identified and the design developed by Arup, utilizing applicable codes and standards, including NFPA 520: Standard on Subterranean Spaces, which requires adequate egress in the event of an emergency.
 Facility fire detection and suppression systems, as well as personnel occupancy requirements are defined in accordance with NFPA 101: Life Safety Code.
 The design was reviewed by Aon Risk Solutions and the recommendations documented in Fire Protection/Life Safety Assessment for the Conceptual Design of the Far Site of the Long Baseline Neutrino Experiment (12).
 Due to the unique nature of the experiment and its’ location, a number of potential variances will require approval from the Authority Having Jurisdiction (AHJ).
 Significant examples include use of elevators for egress and use of drifts as air “ducts”.
 The AHJ for Lead, SD is familiar with the facility nd the project, and is expected to provide reasonable and timely feedback for proposed variances.

-Based on data provided by Sanford Laboratory the maximum occupant load of the 4850L will be controlled 144 occupants following completion of the Ross Shaft Rehabilitation.
+Based on data provided by Sanford Laboratory, the maximum occupant load of the 4850L will be controlled to 144 occupants following completion of the Ross Shaft Rehabilitation.
 This can support the anticipated 42 Underground Operations staff, 50 science staff for LBNF (during installation), and 20 science staff associated with the existing experiments.

 Compartmentation will be needed for egress routes to separate them from adjacent spaces to limit the horizontal and vertical spread of fire and smoke.
-Use of compartmentation will help to reduce the likelihood of fire and smoke spreading from the area of fire origin to other areas or compartments.
-Compartmentation will also help limit the spread of other materials such as cryogenic gases, leaks and spills.
-This results in design criteria of minimum 4-hour fire separation between the LBNF cavities and adjacent drifts, while all rooms that connect directly to the egress drift at 4850L, as well as the shafts, will have 2-hour minimum fire separation.
+Use of compartmentation will help reduce the likelihood of fire and smoke spreading from the area of the fire origin to other areas or compartments.
+Compartmentation will also help limit the spread of other materials such as, cryogenic gases, leaks and spills.
+This results in design criteria of a minimum -four-hour fire separation between the LBNF cavities and adjacent drifts, while all rooms that connect directly to the egress drift at 4850L, as well as the shafts, will have two-hour minimum fire separation.

 Egress and Areas of Refuge

 The evacuation strategy for occupants at the 4850L is to egress directly to the Ross Hoist/Cage (or Yates Hoist/Cage if the Ross Hoist/Cage is not working or inaccessible) to evacuate to grade.
 If occupants are subjected to untenable conditions within the egress route, then they will need to evacuate to the alternate hoist/cage or to the Refuge Chamber.
-There will be a minimum of two ways out of the LBNF Cavity and areas of high hazard.
+There will be a minimum of two ways out of each LBNF Cavity and areas of high hazard.
 Once in a drift (exit route) there will be at least two directions to escape from any location leading to a choice of exit hoist/cage.

 A Refuge Chamber provides a protected environment for occupants during an emergency event, such as a fire or cryogen leak.
 The existing Refuge Chamber is strategically located within the 4850L such that the travel distance to the Refuge Chamber is limited to within the NFPA 520 maximum travel distance of 2,000 ft.
 The Refuge Chamber will be upgraded by the Sanford Lab to provide enough food, water, and breathing air to support up to 144 people for up to 96 hours.
 Refuge Chamber area calculations use a baseline area of 10 sf/person, derived from NFPA 520.
 Carbon dioxide scrubbers and oxygen bottle clean and replenish the air.
 Food and water are provided in prepackaged containers designed specifically for this purpose for use in the mining industry.